nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-- 1b.
-There are no employees in the given department.

-  Use case ends.

 **Use case: Listing all departments that an employee is in**

 1. User requests to list all the departments that a given employee is in.